jantimon/html-webpack-plugin/README.md

 Filtering chunks
 ----------------

-To include only certain chunks you can limit the chunks beeing used:
+To include only certain chunks you can limit the chunks being used:

 ```javascript
 plugins: [